What Should I Do if I’ve Been Injured by a Defective Product?

 Making Justice Work for You Since 1968

 As a personal injury law firm, the Manhattan and Long Island injury lawyers at RGLZ Personal Injury Law have always been a strong proponent of product safety and consumer protection against harmful and dangerous products.
-Over our nearly 5 decades of practice, we’ve represented cases involving injuries or wrongful death caused by defectively designed and manufactured automobiles, unreasonably dangerous manufacturing equipment, unguarded machinery, dangerous farming and yard equipment, unsafe toys and flammable fabrics that cause burn injuries and scarring.
+With over 5 decades of practice, we’ve represented many cases involving injuries or wrongful death caused by defectively designed and manufactured automobiles, unreasonably dangerous manufacturing equipment, unguarded machinery, dangerous farming and yard equipment, unsafe toys and flammable fabrics that cause burn injuries and scarring.

 Our firm’s successful resolution of these claims begins with a thorough investigation and pre-trial preparation.
 We consult many sources of information to learn about the product, and have access to computer databases which reference product standards, recalls and similar lawsuits throughout the United States.
 We meet with experts to determine if the product could have been designed or manufactured to avoid injury to innocent consumers.